Corbett · Loch Arkaig

 - How hard is Carn Mor?

-- Carn Mor is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 730m of ascent and takes most walkers 5-7 hours.
+- We grade Carn Mor at 3/5, which puts it in moderately challenging territory.
+The usual route is around 15km with 730m of climbing; allow 5-7 hours.
 Terrain: The Glen Pean stalkers path holds up well for the opening miles.

-- Where do I park for Carn Mor?
+- Where should I park to climb Carn Mor?

-- Standard parking is at NM987916 near Fort William.
+- Standard parking is at NM987916.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Carn Mor are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.